SharonBello/UserLib/README.md

 # UserLib

-User Library with Angular and Redux
+User Library with Angular and Redux. tsParticles, PrimeNg are implemented as well.

 ## Authors